Painting Window Frames and Trims: A Detailed Guide for Beautiful Results

 Clean and Lightly Sand

-Wipe down the window frames and trim to remove any dirt or debris.
-Lightly sand any rough areas.
-Clean the glass around the edges to remove any built-up grime.
+Wipe down frames and trim to remove dust and dirt.
+Lightly sand any rough areas, and clean the glass edges to remove built-up grime.

 Apply Painter’s Tape